Bloomington, Minnesota: History

 Built in 1856 on the bluffs of the Minnesota River, the Gideon H. Pond House is now listed in the National Register of Historic Places.

+In the 1780s, a village called Titanka Tannina existed in what is now Bloomington, at the mouth of Nine Mile Creek.
+'Titanka Tannina' is Dakota for 'the Old Village', likely meaning that Titanka Tannina was the first Dakota community on the Minnesota River.
+The Chief at that time was Penasha, who would be succeeded by his son, Takuni Phephe Sni.
+He would then be succeeded by his son, Good Road, in 1833.

 In 1839, with renewed conflict with the Ojibwe nation, Chief Cloud Man relocated his band of the Mdewakanton Sioux from Bde Maka Ska in Minneapolis to an area named Oak Grove in southern Bloomington, close to present-day Portland Avenue.
 In 1843, Peter and Louisa Quinn, the first European settlers to live in Bloomington, built a cabin along the Minnesota River in the area.
 The government had sent them to teach the Native Americans European-derived farming methods.
 Gideon Hollister Pond, a missionary who had been following and recording the Dakota language from Cloud Man's band, relocated later that year, establishing Oak Grove Mission, his log cabin.
 Pond and his family held church services and taught the Dakota school subjects and Western farming.
 Passage across the Minnesota River in Bloomington came in 1849 when William Chambers and Joseph Dean opened the Bloomington Ferry.
 It remained operational until 1889, when the Bloomington Ferry Bridge was built.

 After the Treaty of Traverse des Sioux in 1851, the territory west of the Mississippi River, including Bloomington, was opened to settlers.
+At this time, native Dakota villages such as Titanka Tannina were abandoned.
 A group of pioneers settled in Bloomington, including the Goodrich, Whalon, and Ames families.
 They named the area Bloomington after the city they were from, Bloomington, Illinois.
 Most early jobs were in farming, blacksmithing, and flour milling.
 The Oxborough family, who came from Canada, built a trading center on Lyndale Avenue and named it Oxboro Heath.
 Today, the Clover Shopping Center rests near the old trading center site and the nearby Oxboro Clinic is named after them.
 The Baliff family opened a grocery and general store at what is today Penn Avenue and Old Shakopee Road, and Hector Chadwick, after moving to the settlement, opened a blacksmith shop near the Bloomington Ferry.
 In 1855, the first public school for all children was opened in Miss Harrison's house, with the first school, Gibson House, built in 1859.
 On May 11, 1858, the day Minnesota was admitted into the union and officially became a state, 25 residents incorporated the Town of Bloomington.
 By 1880, the population had grown to 820.
 In 1892, the first town hall was built at Penn and Old Shakopee Road.
 By then, the closest Dakota to Minneapolis lived at the residence of Gideon Pond.